How do I find out about new shows coming to your venues?

-Generally speaking, “small cameras” are defined as smaller than 5”, point and shoot cameras without a detachable lens or a telescoping lens longer than 5”.
+Generally speaking, “small cameras” are defined as smaller than 5”, point and shoot cameras without a detachable lens or a telescoping lens no longer than 3”.

-Is food available at The Pageant, Delmar Hall, The Halo Bar and/or Suite 100?
+Is food available at The Pageant, Delmar Hall, The Halo Bar?

-The Pageant, Delmar Hall, The Halo Bar and Suite 100 sell small packaged snacks.
+Food is not offered at The Pageant, Delmar Hall or The Halo Bar.
 Customers are permitted to bring outside food into these areas however outside beverages are not permitted.
 Visit the Loop website for additional information on local restaurants.

 Are debit/credit cards accepted?
 What about for band merchandise?

-Credit and debit cards are gladly accepted anywhere at The Pageant, Delmar Hall, The Halo Bar and Suite 100 provided a matching valid photo ID is presented.
+Credit and debit cards are gladly accepted anywhere at The Pageant, Delmar Hall and The Halo Bar.
 Whether or not band merchandise accepts debit or credit cards depends on the individual artist.
 ATM machines are located inside The Pageant, Delmar Hall, The Halo Bar, Suite 100 and the Box Offices for your convenience.

 I lost something at a show.
 Do you have it?

-All lost and found items are held for fourteen days during which you can retrieve them at Suite 100 with a matching description and/or valid photo identification.
+All lost and found items are held for fourteen days during which you can retrieve them at our Box Office with a matching description and/or valid photo identification.
 Please contact us here or call us at 314.726.6161 during normal business hours to inquire about the item.